gtbX/noematic/README.md

 ## Limitations

 Many of the text adventures included in "Road to Gehenna" will operate standalone like this.
-However, most of the game dialog expects to run as part of the larger game, and won't operate as expected.
+However, most of the game dialogs expect to run as part of the larger game, and won't operate properly.
 In particular, the `include` directive is not (yet) implemented, so cross-linking between .dlg files won't work.
 Also, anything that keys off of events in the 3D game world won't work, for reasons that should be obvious.